Gayo people: Dutch colonization

-After initial Dutch resistance, which many Gayonese and Dutch were killed, the Dutch occupied the area during 1904–1942.
+After initial Dutch resistance, where many Gayonese and Dutch were killed, the Dutch occupied the area during 1904–1942.
 During this time, the Gayonese developed a thriving cash crop economy in vegetables and coffee.
 Since the Dutch colonization, the Gayonese have gained access to higher levels of education, and participated to some degree in the Islamization and modernization of their homeland.

 Surnames

 Although it is not the practice of majority of Gayo society to have their surnames included, however there are a small group of them that still have their surnames attached to their given name especially those that are from Bebesen region.
 The purpose of the surname is only for them be identify and to be able to trace the individual's family lineage, thus it is not regarded as of great importance for the Gayo people.

 Culture

 Religion

 The Gayonese are Sunni Muslims but practise a local form of Islam.
 Traces of ancient pre-Islamic traditions are still extant.
 In ancient times, the Gayonese believed in good and bad spirits and in holy men, both dead and alive.
 They would regularly give ritual offerings and sacrifices to the spirits, to holy men, and to their ancestors.

 Conversion to Islam among the Gayo took multiple routes.
+According to local traditions, the Gayo attribute their conversion to the missionary activities of a Acehnese religious scholar during the early 17th century.
 From West Sumatra, Muslim merchants spread the religion to the highlands.
-From Aceh, the Aceh Sultanate Islamized the region.
-According to one Acehnese chronicle, the ruler employed holy war to justify the campaigns in the area.
-However, the expeditions were based on pre-Islamic raids on the area which were rebranded in religious terms after the conversion of Aceh.
-Economic reasons behind the raids still loomed large for Aceh.
+From Aceh, the Aceh Sultanate expanded their influence to the region which also contributed to the eventual conversion of the Gayo.